Your contact

 Madagascar is a fragile country marked by political instability and heavily dependent on support from multilateral donors.

-The government has carried out several reforms to attract foreign investors and improve the business climate (161st out of 190 by Doing business 2020).
-A National Investment Promotion Agency (EDBM) has been established as a one-stop shop to facilitate implementation and investment.
+The government has carried out several reforms to attract foreign investors and improve the business climate.
+A National Investment Promotion Agency (EDBM) is established as a one-stop shop to facilitate implementation and investment.

 Although not a requirement, the use of an agent/distributor or partner with experience in the distribution of imported products can be useful in approaching the market and establishing the right contacts.